francisco-pinto/Minesweeper/README.md

 # Minesweeper
-In this project I remade Minesweeper using C#.
+In this project me and 2 other friends remade Minesweeper using C#.

 This project is divided into two, both in C#.
 One using Windows Forms and the other using UWP.
-This was made for a University project with 2 more friends.
+This was made for a University project.